-I never thought that one weekend in Cabo will turn into a permanent living!
-Cabo wasn’t exactly what I expected and so far, I love living here!
-Here’s a day-by-day guide on how to spend a fantastic weekend in Cabo San Lucas.
+I never thought one weekend in Cabo would become a permanent living!
+Cabo wasn’t precisely what I expected, and so far, I love living here!
+Here’s a daily guide on spending a fantastic weekend in Cabo San Lucas.

 Please know that this weekend guide is for Cabo San Lucas, not San Jose del Cabo.
-These two are often referred to as Los Cabos but since I only have experience in Cabo San Lucas, don’t confuse this guide with SJC – they are totally two different areas!
+These two are often referred to as Los Cabos, but since I only have experience in Cabo San Lucas, don’t confuse this guide with SJC – they are two different areas!

-Here, you don’t have to think about anything because it’s all-inclusive.
+You don’t have to think about anything here because it’s all-inclusive.
 You can stay in the resorts without worrying about anything.
 Which automatically means this guide isn’t for you.

 As opposed to San Jose del Cabo where you’ll spend your weekend in Cabo inside the all-inclusive resorts, Cabo San Lucas is more dynamic and social.

 Plan your trip to Mexico with us!
 Get expert travel advice and customized trip-planning itinerary from our local experts on the ground.

 🗺️ How to use this weekend in Cabo itinerary